redhat-scholars/istio-tutorial/readme.md

 Wait only N seconds before giving up and failing.
 At this point, no other route rules should be in effect.  oc get routerules and oc delete routerule rulename if there are some.

-First, introduce some wait time in recommendation v2 by uncommenting the line that call the timeout method.
-Update RecommendationsController.java making it a slow perfomer
+First, introduce some wait time in `recommendation v2` by uncommenting the line that calls the `timeout()` method.
+Update `RecommendationsController.java` making it a slow perfomer with a 3 second delay.

 ```java
     @RequestMapping("/")